DreamersofDay/guides/protocols/soa/README.md

 my rating in some way.
 Then maybe getting picked up by a User activity service.
 Then perhaps going to a real time data aggregation pipeline.
 Then possibly through an AB testing capture service.
 All of that could happen in parallel as well.
-The workflow in this case really doesn’t care which happens first.
+The workflow in this case really doesn’t care which happens first (it's order independent).

 I think the _Software Fortress_ model is actually a pretty good fit for SOA.
 From the book in reference to a single Software Fortress (service in this